kaimrdth/poker-hands/README.md

 - Keyboard navigation with arrow keys
 - Visual card representations using Unicode emojis
 - Support for all standard poker hands plus random generation
+- Hands displayed in order from strongest to weakest (top to bottom)
+- Random mode highlights the winning hand among the 5 generated

 ## Usage